mageni/mageni/CONTRIBUTING.md

 # Support Questions

 Mageni's GitHub issue trackers are not intended to provide Mageni help or support.
-Instead, support Mageni with a support subscription.
+Instead, Mageni provides a support subscription which help us cover the expenses for open source development.

 # Core Development Discussion